martinez2125/TennesseeChicago/index.markdown

 # The Source

+Sample:
+Entering The Work Force

+My working career started in May 1943, I had just turned 16 and immediately went to my high school counselor and got my working permit.
+I applied at a few different places, Alden's (a competitor of Sears) hired me and I was so excited - I was hired as a clerk and would be earning 12 ½ cents an hour (Wow!).
+Alden's was located on Grand Avenue, just a block west of Harlem Avenue, on the north side of the street - where Goldblatt's eventually took over.
+Would you believe, I was there only 2 days when Montgomery Ward's called and asked me to work there.
+I was so excited that I told Alden's I was quitting- after all, Montgomery Wards offered to double my wages - I would be earning 25 cents an hour.
+(Ward's was located on Grand Avenue, exactly across the street from Alden’s) Yippee!

+Life at Montgomery Ward's was not so glamorous!
+The first week they had me dusting, cleaning, and watering their house plants.
+They had live houseplants in the middle of the store.
+The plants were in individual pots, but they must have been planted in "pop-up" soil, as there was more dirt and mud outside and around the plants than there was inside the pots.
+The dirt must have been a good inch deep around the base of all the pots. - Yuck!
+They did not give me any tools to work with; so I improvised with cardboard, etc. Naturally I fell back on Mother Nature's gifts to me, my fingernails.
+I would spend hours at night soaking and cleaning my hands, and repairing my broken and dirty nails.
+I was very unhappy; but the worst was yet to come!!!!!!!!!!

 This section provides the main presentation of your source, as you have prepared it for readers (i.e., a facsimile, transcription, video, audio clip, etc.).
 This section is where we satisfy the first of the ADE’s three criteria for an electronic edition by providing a rigorous, accurate presentation of historical material.

 For the presentation of some sources, it may make sense to break up the presentation into multiple pages.
 For that, as needed, we can use a more book like template (binding multiple pages together) that I can provide.
 Nonetheless, this page should be the page from which all presentations of the source itself start.